 The Foundation is funded by outside donor bodies as well as through the payment of bed levies from Amakhala’s commercial lodges.

 The Amakhala Foundation focuses on the following projects:

 Beaded bracelets made by the teenagers of the Isipho Project in nearby Paterson are also sold here.
 One-quarter of the sale price of the bracelets goes to a bursary fund to assist one or more of these teenagers with some tertiary education after leaving school.
-Duduzile Dumana is the first recipient of this bursary and is currently enrolled for a 2-year diploma in Journalism at the Nelson Mandela Metropolitan University in Port Elizabeth.
+Duduzile Dumana is the first recipient of this bursary and recently graduated with a diploma in Journalism at Nelson Mandela Metropolitan University in Port Elizabeth.